NCHS Media Center/Library Hours

 Part of cybersecurity is choosing and managing passwords in a way that although you can easily remember it, your password can not be easily compromised.
 PVSchools is now using a password management system with students, as well as staff.
-Students must enroll on the Password Management site and then change their password.
+Students should have already enrolled on the Password Management site and changed their password.
 Simply type passwordreset.pvschools.net in your browser URL.
 Make sure you are enrolled before you change your password!
 Follow this link for directions.

 From Common Sense Media: "Information literacy includes the ability to identify, find, evaluate, and use information effectively.
 From effective search strategies to evaluation techniques, students learn how to evaluate the quality, credibility, and validity of websites, and give proper credit."

 From LibGuide: "Everyone has bias, including the media.
 Find out which way your news leans, what confirmation bias is, how to spot bias, and get examples of bias.
 Confirmation bias is tricky.
 As pertains to news, it basically says that we tend to seek out the sources that confirm our existing bias.
 We tend to watch just the conservative news, or just the liberal news depending on whether our own beliefs lean toward conservative or liberal.
 Not only that, when we view centrist sources, we tend to think of them as leaning to the left or right rather then the center.
 Which means we are not getting the whole picture of news and events in our world.
 How do you get a more complete picture?
 Seek out sources that challenge your bias.
 In other words, get your news from the spectrum of bias: conservative, liberal and centrist sources."
 Visit the Which Way Does Your News Lean to see their review of media bias in major news outlets.
 Keep confirmation bias in mind as you explore research links.

 The State of Arizona Library provides the Gale databases free of charge to Arizona residents.
 All you need is your ZIP code.